liupei101/TFDeepSurv/README.md

 # Notice: the object train_X or test_X returned from function load_data is numpy.array.
 # the object train_y or test_y returned from function load_data is dict like {'e': numpy.array,'t': numpy.array}.

-# load training data and testing data, respectively
+# You can load training data and testing data, respectively
 train_X, train_y = load_data('train.csv', excluded_col=['ID'], surv_col={'e': 'event', 't': 'time'})
 test_X, test_y = load_data('test.csv', excluded_col=['ID'], surv_col={'e': 'event', 't': 'time'})
-# or load full data, then split it into training and testing set (=8:2).
+# Or load full data, then split it into training and testing set (=8:2).
 train_X, train_y, test_X, test_y = load_data('full_data.csv', excluded_col=['ID'], surv_col={'e': 'event', 't': 'time'}, split_ratio=0.8)
 ```

-#### Traning and testing tfdeepsurv model
+#### Traning or testing tfdeepsurv model
 This is the same as doing in simulated data.

 ## 5. More properties
-We provide tools for hyperparameters tuning of Bayesian Hyperparameters Optimization for neural network, which is convenient and automatic for tuning hyperparameters.
+We provide tools for hyperparameters tuning (Bayesian Hyperparameters Optimization) in deep neural network, which is automatic in searching optimal hyperparameters of DNN.

 For more usage of Bayesian Hyperparameters Optimization, you can refer to [here](bysopt/README.md)